 RT 5505 Clinical Practicum V | 5 Credit Hours

 - Summer | 14 Credit Hours

 For detailed course descriptions, please view our catalog.

 Students are expected to maintain high academic performance and display appropriate professional and ethical behavior during all phases of their education and training.
 The Radiation Therapy Program’s academic policies are consistent with those of UT Southwestern School of Health Professions as stated in this website.

-A candidate for the Post-Baccalaureate Certificate in Radiation Therapy Program must complete all of the following requirements:
+A candidate for the Master of Radiation Therapy Program must complete all of the following requirements:

 - Demonstrate a high order of scholarly achievement in radiation therapy, including appropriate professional competencies.
 The program’s Student Progress Committee determines whether adequate mastery has been acquired.

 - Complete satisfactorily a minimum of 86 semester hours in the UT Southwestern School of Health Professions